-Women joke about tearing their hair out when they’re stressed, but for those dealing with real hair loss, it’s no joke.
+People joke about tearing their hair out when they’re stressed, but for the many women dealing with real hair loss, it’s no laughing matter.

-Hair loss can be frustrating, surprising and downright disheartening, and according to the American Hair Loss Association, women represent 40 percent of those with hair loss in the United States.
+Seeing a lot of hair fall out can be frustrating, surprising and downright disheartening, especially if it's sudden.
+And, according to the American Hair Loss Association, women represent 40 percent of those with hair loss in the U.S.

 Hair loss doesn’t happen overnight.
 Typically, there’s some kind of trigger that leads up to it.